thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/integrations/thingsboard-create-thethingsstack-integration-block.md

 ### Configure application on The Things Stack Community Edition

-Now we need to configure integration on The Things Stack.
+Now we need to configure application on The Things Stack.
 To do this please follow next steps:

 {% assign addIntegrationSteps = '
     ===